paolo249/coffee-blog/README.md

 # Coffee-Blog
 # Version 1.0
 # Author: Paolo Ang <https://www.linkedin.com/in/paoloang/>
-# Final Revision Date: 10/21/2021
+# Final Revision Date: 12/7/2021

 Note to Audience: This app is still a work in progress

 ☐ Introduction:

-mongoose movies
-reviews
+Welcome to Coffee Blog

 ☐ Screenshot(s):